akira25/satnogs-client-ansible/README.md

 * Run `ansible-playbook -i production/inventory site.yml`
 * Enjoy!

+## Supported distributions and releases

+This Ansible playbook supports the following distributions and releases:

+* Raspbian
+  * Buster
+  * Stretch
+* Debian
+  * Buster
+  * Stretch

 ## Testing local changes in Raspbian

 If you are running [the Raspbian